jason-huynh83/NYC-2019-airbnb/README.md

 These are some of the questions I will answer in my analysis.

-For a deeper understanding and analysis on this project, please refer to the notebook [here](https://github.com/jason-huynh83/NYC-2019-airbnb/blob/master/nyc_airbnb.ipynb)
 ## Findings
 - Below is are some graphs of airbnb's separated by each neighbourhood group (Manhattan, Brooklyn, Bronx, and Staten Island) and Room Types (Entire homes, private rooms, shared room)
 ![](Images/NYC.PNG)
 ![](Images/NYC2.PNG)

 For a deeper understanding and analysis on this project, please refer to the notebook [here](https://github.com/jason-huynh83/NYC-2019-airbnb/blob/master/nyc_airbnb.ipynb)

 ## Conclusion